SFTtech/sftdyn/README.md

 Launch it with `python3 -m sftdyn [command-line options]`.

 Configuration is by command-line parameters and conf file.
-A sample conf file is provided in `sample.conf`.
+A sample conf file is provided in `etc/sample.conf`.
 If no conf file name is provided, `/etc/sftdyn/conf` is used.
 Hostnames/update keys are specified in the conf file.